 To date, most adaptation efforts have focused on reactive, short-term and site-specific solutions to climate-related vulnerabilities.
 Although important, these responses often fail to address the root causes of vulnerability, and to shed light on how to proactively spur larger-scale and longer-term adaptation that has positive effects on socio-economic development.
-Using both research and practice to address this information shortfall, ASSAR seeks to produce future-focused and societally-relevant knowledge of potential pathways to wellbeing through adaptation.
+Using both research and practice to address this information shortfall, ASSAR produced future-focused and societally-relevant knowledge of potential pathways to wellbeing through adaptation.

-ASSAR’s overarching research objective is to use insights from multiple-scale, interdisciplinary work to improve the understanding of the barriers, enablers and limits to effective, sustained and widespread adaptation in semi-arid regions (SARs) out to the 2030s.
+ASSAR’s overarching research objective was to use insights from multiple-scale, interdisciplinary work to improve the understanding of the barriers, enablers and limits to effective, sustained and widespread adaptation in semi-arid regions (SARs) out to the 2030s.

-To achieve this, ASSAR aims to:
+To achieve this, the objectives of ASSAR were to: